 The Lamborghini Miura P400 S

-The Lamborghini Miura was an immediate hit, but early cars were very much ‘works in progress’.
+From its launch in 1966, Lamborghini’s sensational Miura was the first true supercar and became an immediate hit.
+The early cars, though, were very much ‘works in progress’.
 The factory found that constant improvements and revisions needed to be made to both productionise the car as well as make it more user-friendly.

-Inside, electric windows replaced wind-ups, the carpets and (optional) leather interior were upgraded, some switchgear was redesigned and there was a passenger grab handle and glovebox lid.
-Most Miuras were still delivered with leatherette (‘Skay’) upholstery and a P400 S can be recognised by its chrome window surrounds and ‘S’ badge on the boot.
+In the updated cockpit, electric windows replaced wind-ups, some switchgear was redesigned and there was a passenger grab handle and glovebox lid.
+Most Miuras were still delivered with leatherette (‘Skay’) upholstery (leather was an option) and a P400 S can be recognised by its chrome window surrounds and ‘S’ badge on the boot.

 Production of the P400 S ran to 338 examples, from November 1968 to early 1971.